Prepare For Outbreaks Like New York's In Other States, Warns Anthony Fauci

 Italy, the U.K. and India have all moved to lockdowns where they've suspended all nonessential activities.
 In India, people have been told not to leave their houses for three weeks.
 Should every state in the U.S. be doing this right now, given that we don't have enough testing to know where the next epicenter will be?

 I don't think that we should do this uniformly throughout the entire country.
 I mean, obviously, you'll always keep an open mind that you might have to revert to something like that.
 But today, there are clearly places that need to do that, and the governors are doing that.
-You saw what Governor Newsom did in California, we're seeing what Governor Cuomo has done in New York State and in New York City.
+You saw what Gov. Newsom did in California, we're seeing what Gov. Cuomo has done in New York state and in New York City.
 And we're seeing versions of that in places like Louisiana.

 So you're going to be seeing more stringent shutdowns depending upon where you are.
-But there are regions of the country where rather than shut down, we should be doing the kind of containment, which is identifying, testing, contact tracing and isolating.
+But there are regions of the country where, rather than shut down, we should be doing the kind of containment, which is identifying, testing, contact tracing and isolating.

-At White House briefings, you and Dr. Deborah Birx have talked about an interesting scenario where scientists are able to gather data about cases all across this country and then policymakers can tailor their response based on local characteristics, like how bad is it here?
+At White House briefings, you and Dr. Deborah Birx have talked about an interesting scenario where scientists are able to gather data about cases all across this country and then policymakers can tailor their response based on local characteristics, like "how bad is it here?"
 Do you have the data you need now to tell different areas of the country they should be doing different things?

 We are quickly getting to the point where we will be able to get that data.
 But you are correct.
 To be honest, we don't have all that data now uniformly throughout the country to make those determinations.
 But that's a major, primary goal that we have right now, is to get those data, because you have to make informed decisions and your decisions are informed by the information you have.